FastNetMon/fastnetmon_notify_perl/README.md

 NB!
 JSON based script uses different arguments from text based notify script.
 Please keep it in mind!

-You may check thios guide on our [site](https://fastnetmon.com/docs-fnm-advanced/fastnetmon-advanced-notify-script-in-perl/).
+You may check this guide on our [site](https://fastnetmon.com/docs-fnm-advanced/fastnetmon-advanced-notify-script-in-perl/).

 Please install JSON processing library for Perl:
 ```